DYNA26: 27 April 2026. More info

 2% of gross revenue from sales, consulting, and support of your Dyalog-based applications, where annual revenue reaches or exceeds £5,000.

-All necessary Run-time Licences for your users, plus support, upgrades, and access to all development environments.
+All necessary Run-Time Licences for your users, plus support, upgrades, and access to all development environments.

-The Royalty-Based model applies by default if no other suitable Run-time Licence has been purchased.
+The Royalty-Based model applies by default if no other suitable Run-Time Licence has been purchased.

 Need help selecting your licence?